How to Extend Unemployment Benefits in Texas?

 Eligibility Requirement for Extended Benefits

-There are some eligibility requirements to be fulfilled in order to claim the extension of the compensation like:
+There are some eligibility requirements to be fulfilled in order to enjoy extended benefit period.

 - Base period wages must be equal or 40 times more of your weekly benefit amount.
 (If your regular claim pays 26 weeks of benefits, then you meet this qualification.)